jdelkins/pia-tools/README.md

 ## About

-[Private Internet Access][PIA] is a solid VPN provider.[^1] In their latest generation infrastructure, they designed a system use for by their mobile and desktop apps, which allow wireguard tunnels with randomly generated, frequently rotated private keys.
+[Private Internet Access][PIA] is, IMHO, a solid VPN provider.[^1] In their latest generation infrastructure, they designed a system for use by their mobile and desktop apps, which allow wireguard tunnels with randomly generated, frequently rotated private keys.
 Unfortunately their Linux app, though I haven't tried it, doesn't feel right for my use case, wherein I run the VPN on my firewall, a Linux box running [systemd-networkd][], in the manner described below.
 Luckily, however, [PIA][] published their REST API, which is pretty simple to use; using it, we can dynamically configure our VPN with this tool suite.

 There are a couple of ways to use a VPN.
-One way is to set it up on your workstation or laptop, so that you tunnel through your lan and then the internet to the VPN service provider.
-For most users, this is enough, and for that [PIA][] has a nice desktop app that probably works fine.
+One way is to set it up on your workstation, laptop, or mobile device, so that your traffic is encrypted through your lan and then the internet to the VPN service provider.
+For most users, this is enough, and for that [PIA][] has nice desktop and mobile apps that probably work fine.

 Another way, if you control your network infrastructure, is to set up your LAN's firewall to connect to the VPN service and route all (or some selection)